Impact

 Risk and Exploitability

 Because the bug leads to an unhandled kernel crash, the primary impact is a denial‑of‑service.
-The flaw is local; it requires an attacker who can trigger a queue allocation failure, such as through a malicious SCSI device or local privilege.
-The CVSS score is 7.0, indicating a medium‑to‑high severity.
-EPSS data is not available and the vulnerability is not listed in CISA KEV, but the deterministic crash behavior and lack of safeguards make it a high‑risk issue.
+The flaw is local; based on the description, it is inferred that an attacker must be able to trigger a queue allocation failure, for example by interacting with a malicious SCSI device or through local privilege.
+The CVSS score is 5.5, indicating a medium severity.
+The EPSS score is < 1%, indicating a very low likelihood of exploitation.
+The vulnerability is not listed in CISA KEV, but the deterministic crash behavior and lack of safeguards make it a serious issue.

 OpenCVE Enrichment